Economic history of Mexico: Consolidating the Revolution and the Great Depression, 1920–1940

 Education had always been a key factor in the nation's development, with liberals enshrining secular, public education in the Constitution of 1857 and the Constitution of 1917 to exclude and counter the Roman Catholic Church from its long-standing role in education.
 Cárdenas founded the Instituto Politécnico Nacional in 1936 in northern Mexico City, to train professional scientists and engineers to forward Mexico's economic development.
 The National Autonomous University of Mexico traditionally trained lawyers and doctors, and in its colonial incarnation, it was a religiously affiliated university.
 UNAM has continued to be the main university for aspiring politicians to attend, at least as undergraduates, but the National Polytechnic Institute marked a significant step in reforming Mexican higher education.

 The railroads had been nationalized in 1929 and 1930 under Cárdenas's predecessors, but his nationalization of the Mexican petroleum industry was a major move in 1938, which created Petroleos Mexicanos or Pemex.
 Cárdenas also nationalized the paper industry, whose best-selling product was newsprint.
 In Mexico the paper industry was controlled by a single firm, the San Rafael y Anexas paper company.
-Since there was no well-developed capital market in Mexico ca. 1900, a single company could dominate the market.
+Since there was no well-developed capital market in Mexico c.
+1900, a single company could dominate the market.
 But in 1936, Cárdenas considered newsprint a strategic company and nationalized it.
 By nationalizing it, a company with poor prospects for flourishing could continue via government support.
 During the 1930s, agricultural production also rose steadily, and urban employment expanded in response to rising domestic demand.
 The government offered tax incentives for production directed toward the home market.
 Import-substitution industrialization began to make a slow advance during the 1930s, although it was not yet official government policy.

 To foster industrial expansion, the administration of Manuel Ávila Camacho (1940–46) in 1941 reorganized the National Finance Bank.
 During his presidency, Mexico's economy recovered from the Depression and entered a period of sustained growth, known as the Mexican Miracle.